Emergency Plan for Life Safety

 Incident commander

-He or she must assume general responsibility and liability regarding a crisis, including arranging and planning.
-This person is also accountable for emergency response plan activation and is the one that gives a "go" signal to all choices made before, during, and after an emergency.
+The person must assume general responsibility and liability regarding a crisis, including arranging and planning.
+This person is also accountable for activating the emergency response plan and giving the"go" signal to all choices made before, during, and after an emergency.

 Communication commander

-He or she ought to utilize the mass alert system to advise employees, call emergency services, and accumulate reports.
-In the event that your organization is utilizing an emergency communication system, ensure this individual is a system admin.
+He or she should utilize the mass alert system to advise employees, call emergency services, and accumulate reports.
+If your organization utilizes an emergency communication system, ensure this individual is a system admin.

 Scene supervisor

-He or she controls admittance (or access) to the emergency scene and is in charge of keeping individuals far from hazardous and unsafe areas.
+He or she controls admittance (or access) to the emergency scene and keeps individuals far from hazardous areas.

 Building utilities manager(s)